Michael-Kidd/GestureBasedUI-Project/README.md

 ### Project Overview
 <hr/>

-We have decided to Attempt to control a robotic car with a Myo Armband, this would allow a person to use hard and arm gestures to control a remote vehicle.
+We have decided to attempt to control a robotic car with a Myo Armband, this would allow a person to use hard and arm gestures to control a remote vehicle.

 For the Project we will need a small vehicle that can connect in some manner to a mini programmable computer such as the raspberry pi.
 The vehicle will need to have DC motors and if possible 4 or more wheels, which can be rotated from those motors.